 A collaboration between the police and the community that identifies and solves community problems.
 Community policing has far-reaching implications.
 Reserve Officers

 Our Reserves have all attended and graduated from a Reserve Academy.
 They participate in annual in-service training with the department.
-They have recently been through firearms training, CPR, Hazmat, and Blood Born Pathogens.
+They have all been through firearms training, CPR, Hazmat, and Blood Born Pathogens.
 They will be participating in our upcoming training for Tasers, Defensive Tactics, and Firearms Qualification.

 Our Reserve Officers are used to augment our police officers during special events, and/ or patrol duties.
 Normally, Reserve Officers work along side a Police Officer but there are limited occasions where two Reserve Officers could be placed together to assist in extra patrol duties.
 Every Reserve Officer has an active concealed pistol license.